-The heat index indicates thermal comfort.
-When the relative humidity is elevated the evaporative process is restricted which reduces the cooling effect of perspiration.
-The heat index does not take into account the radiant heat load which is primarily attributed by working in direct sunlight.
+The "Heat Index" has been selected to define the general overall heat stress conditions for the workforce.
+The Heat Index, also known as the "effective temperature", is useful as a first order indicator of the effect of humidity on how hot a particular exposure feels to an individual..
+The heat index does not take into account the radiant heat load that is primarily attributed by working in direct sunlight.
 It also does not take into account the nature of the work (heavy manual work or light work) nor the clothing worn by the worker.